Calum Best, 32, son of Manchester United soccer legend George Best, came to the Crown Clinic for his second hair transplant.

 Calum could have avoided going under the knife again if had taken Propecia – a clinically-proven drug which prevents balding.
-But it hits the sex drive of 2% of men who take it – and Calum didn’t want to take the risk!
+However, it hits 2% of men’s sex drive – and Calum didn’t want to take the risk!

 Calum, who has been losing his hair since he was 23, said there was no longer a stigma attached to men seeking hair transplants.
 He said: “Stars like Rooney and James Nesbitt have made a big difference.
-They’ve been very open about what they have had done and most men and just say: ‘Good on them.’
-And most women say: ‘Don’t they look better.'”
+They’ve been very open about what they have done and most men just say: ‘Good on them’ and most women say: ‘Don’t they look better'”.

-Surgeon Shahmalak said the Calum had the same Follicular Unit Extraction technique as Rooney where individual follicles are taken from the back or the side of the scalp and replanted at the front.
+Surgeon Shahmalak said Calum had the same Follicular Unit Extraction hair transplant technique as Rooney where individual follicles are taken from the back or the side of the scalp and replanted at the front.

-“A simple procedure such a hair transplant can make an enormous difference to a man’s life.”
+“A simple procedure such as a hair transplant can make an enormous difference to a man’s life.”